lrug/lrug.org/source/meetings/2022/april/index.html.md

 [Panos Matsinopoulos](https://getlavanda.com) says:

-> Fjust needs to be a couple of sentences really, not a
-> full abstract.
-We use markdown so feel free to format it or embed links for
-> the writeup.
->
 > In the Ruby world, we traditionally address the PDF generation problem
 > using gems like [Prawn](https://github.com/prawnpdf/prawn) and [PDFKit](https://github.com/pdfkit/pdfkit)
 > or libraries like [whtmltopdf](https://wkhtmltopdf.org/).